ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # detections - 2 - c_table into detections_yyyy

-This notebook takes the `raw` detection data from detections-1 and moves it into the `intermediate` detection_yyyy tables (split out by year).
+This notebook takes the `raw` detection data from detections-1 and moves it into the `intermediate` detections_yyyy tables (split out by year).

 ### Import cells and Database Connections